-Based on this evaluation, adequate slope protection was designed and constructed at the Ash Pond.
-No evidence of significant areas of erosion or wave action were observed.
-The interior slopes are covered with vegetation in some areas and crushed stone in other areas.
-The exterior slopes are covered in vegetation with some limited areas of crushed stone.
-Operational and maintenance procedures to repair the vegetation and crushed stone as needed are appropriate to protect against surface erosion and wave action.
-Intentional or unintentional sudden drawdown of the pool in the Ash Pond is not expected to occur due to the characteristics of the spillway structure.

-Because sudden drawdown conditions are not expected to occur, slope protection to protect against the adverse effects of sudden drawdown is not required.
-Therefore, the Ash Pond meets the requirements in §257.73(d)(1)(ii).
+Based on this evaluation, adequate slope protection was designed and constructed at Ash Pond No. 1.
+No evidence of significant areas of erosion or wave action was observed.
+The interior slopes are protected with vegetation and stacked bottom ash, and the exterior slopes are protected with vegetation.
+Operational and maintenance procedures to repair the vegetation and stacked bottom ash as needed are appropriate to protect against surface erosion or wave action.
+Sudden drawdown of the pool in Ash Pond No. 1 is not expected to occur due to operational controls associated with lowering the pool level.
+Therefore, slope protection to protect against the adverse effects of sudden drawdown is not required as sudden drawdown conditions are not expected to occur.
+Therefore, Ash Pond No. 1 meets the requirements in §257.73(d)(1)(ii).